microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/microk8s/azure/arm_template/mssql_mi/_index.md

 ## Deploy Azure Arc-enabled SQL Managed Instance in directly connected mode on a Microk8s Kubernetes cluster in an Azure VM using ARM Templates

-The following README will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc-enabled data services](https://docs.microsoft.com/en-us/azure/azure-arc/data/overview) and [SQL Managed Instance](https://docs.microsoft.com/en-us/azure/azure-arc/data/managed-instance-overview) deployed on a single-node [Microk8s](https://microk8s.io/) Kubernetes cluster.
+The following Jumpstart scenario will guide you on how to deploy a "Ready to Go" environment so you can start using [Azure Arc-enabled data services](https://docs.microsoft.com/en-us/azure/azure-arc/data/overview) and [SQL Managed Instance](https://docs.microsoft.com/en-us/azure/azure-arc/data/managed-instance-overview) deployed on a single-node [Microk8s](https://microk8s.io/) Kubernetes cluster.

 By the end of this guide, you will have a Microk8s Kubernetes cluster deployed with an Azure Arc Data Controller & SQL Managed Instance (with a sample database), and a Microsoft Windows Server 2022 (Datacenter) Azure Client VM, installed & pre-configured with all the required tools needed to work with Azure Arc-enabled data services: